-If you are not seeing current courses that you know have e-reserves, and today was not the first time you logged into this system, please phone B.A.
-Davis-Howe at 244-3773 during normal business hours for troubleshooting.
+If you are not seeing current courses that you know have e-reserves, and today was not the first time you logged into this system, please call us at 244-3773 during normal business hours.

 Accessing Your E-Reserves

-Click anywhere in a line to view a list of the reserves for that courses:
+Click anywhere in a line to view a list of the reserves for that course: